 Having tofu scrambles for breakfast instead of my usual protein oats allows me to save those carbs for something else later in the day.
 I love oats and eat them most days but tofu scrambles are a great way to sneak extra veggies into your diet and start your day with filling, high-protein meal.
 Plus they’re delicious, easy to make, customizable to whatever you have on hand and work great for food prep.

 Learn how to make them: How to Make Tofu Scrambles

 8. Crispy Baked Garlic Tofu

 I love making a big batch of this on the weekends to have as a snack during the week.
 It’s a great way to add protein to salads and other dishes but also works great as a quick snack on it’s own.
-I also like this recipe for BBQ Baked Tofu as a snack.

 Get the recipe: Crispy Baked Garlic Black Pepper Tofu